NadieAishi/P4scal/README.md

 # P4scal
 Just a small repository for putting all my Pascal projects.
-Feel free to clone it as you want
+Be my guest and enjoy :).
+(Some code is in Spanish but the purpouse is the same just change the text and you are ready to go)